JoakimSundman/caddy-https-tutorial/caddy-tutorial/step1.md

 Similar to JSON files you can see that Yaml files have a tree structure.
 The difference is yaml files use indents and not braces.

-We have declared two services in this file `caddy` and `website`.
+We have declared three services in this file `caddy` and `website`.
 - **Caddy:** Is our caddy server and the `image` option tells docker to pull the docker image from the internet.
+- **Checker** Is a python server checking domains, don't worry about it for now as it will be addressed later in the tutorial.
 - **Website:** Is the web service, this can ofcourse be another image but for this tutorial we will be building using the `Dockerfile`.

-Furthermore, each of the two service has some options, since this is a caddy tutorial we will be focusing on the caddy options. the options are as follows:
+Furthermore, each of the three services has some options, since this is a caddy tutorial we will be focusing on the caddy options. the options are as follows:
 - **Restart:** the option is, as the name suggest, the restart policy for this particular container.
 The chosen option in this tutorial is `unless-stopped`